 The annual conference covers the Institute for Justice’s four litigation pillars: First Amendment rights, school choice, economic liberty and private property rights.
 These topics are taught alongside others rarely discussed in law school or graduate programs, such as: natural rights theory, public interest litigation tactics, cutting-edge constitutional theories, media skills, and the use of social science research.
 The faculty combines IJ attorneys and staff members with leading law professors and legal experts.
 The conference’s keynote speaker is always a distinguished jurist, who offers a view of public interest law from the bench.
 After attending this intensive introduction to IJ style public interest law, the IJ Way, participants are able to recognize and seize public interest opportunities in the future.

-IJ is always looking for highly-motivated undergraduates to join our team in the Arlington, Virginia Headquarters office.
+IJ is always looking for highly-motivated students to join our team in the Arlington, Virginia Headquarters office.
 Litigation and strategic research interns work alongside our clerks and gain valuable experience in their chosen fields.
 Interns usually join us during the summer months.
 We hire on a rolling basis with most interviews in February for summer internships.
 Summer interns work full time hours.

-The Institute for Justice is seeking interns for its Maffucci Fellowship program.
+The Institute for Justice is seeking paid interns for its Maffucci Fellowship program.
 Fellows work closely with IJ’s activism and coalitions team, and assist with exciting research projects, help track controversies and legislation across the country, and provide valuable administrative support to staff on a variety of tasks.
 Fellows gain unique experience on the front lines of the fight for liberty.

 Candidates should possess exceptional writing skills, be attentive to detail, and have a strong commitment to individual freedom as well as an interest in property rights, free speech issues, school choice, and economic liberty.